faasm/faasm/docs/kubernetes.md

 upload_port = ...   # Usually 8002
 ```

-You can then copy-paste this.
+You can then copy-paste this into `~/faasm/faasm.ini`.

 ## Uploading functions